topsy-13/NAS_pretesting/Epoch-Based Evolution (EBE)/EBE_thoughts.md

 ![image.png](attachment:image.png)

 **Hyperparameter Adjustments:** If reducing batch size, consider adjusting the learning rate accordingly (e.g., increase learning rate slightly when batch size decreases).

+**Incorporating Model Complexity in Selection** Instead of only ranking by raw performance, you could penalize architectures with excessive parameters (to favor efficiency).